Tok/sd-forge-deforum/README.md

 * Non-Flux workflows

 ### Currently not working with experimental core
-* Seed distributions
-  * Setting is ignored in favor of random seeds.
-  * But should be fine when seeds are provided by parseq
-  * To be fixed in future version..
 * Kohya HR Fix
   * may need to be left disabled
 * FreeU